TransLPRNet: Lite Vision-Language Network for Single/Dual-line Chinese License Plate Recognition: Experiment settings and result analysis

 \subsection{PTN Training and Evaluation}

-To further enhance the convergence stability of the license plate correction module based on weakly supervised classification information during training, a three-stage training strategy was employed.
+To further enhance the convergence stability of the license plate correction module based on weakly supervised classification information during training, a two-stage training strategy was employed.
 In the first stage, the correction network (PTN) was frozen, and only the classification network was trained to ensure robust feature extraction capabilities.
-In the second stage, the classification network was frozen, and the correction network (PTN) was trained using a randomized mixture of positive and negative samples to prevent alterations in feature extraction patterns.
-In the third stage, the trained correction network was combined with the frozen classification network, and the entire model was fine-tuned through end-to-end training, leveraging feedback from the classification output to iteratively optimize the correction performance of PTN.
-Throughout the training process, a relatively low learning rate was adopted to enable fine-grained adjustments of the network parameters, thereby effectively improving overall model performance.
+In the second stage, the classification network was frozen, and the correction network (PTN) was trained using a randomized mixture of positive and negative samples to prevent alterations in feature extraction patterns.Throughout the training process, a relatively low learning rate was adopted to enable fine-grained adjustments of the network parameters, thereby effectively improving overall model performance.
 The hyperparameter configuration used in this experiment is detailed in Table \ref{tbl3}, and the training process is illustrated in Figure \ref{fig20}.

 In theory, the Spatial Transformer Network (STN) \cite{jaderberg2015spatial} is capable of learning parameters for the spatial geometric transformation of images.
 However, the STN is primarily designed for spatial correction related to affine transformations, such as image translation, rotation, and scaling.
 Directly employing an STN to regress a perspective transformation matrix often leads to convergence challenges during network training.
 This paper presents a preliminary investigation into using STNs to regress both a 6-parameter affine transformation matrix and an 8-parameter perspective transformation matrix.
 Results of these experiments are shown in Figures \ref{fig21} and \ref{fig22}.
 The experimental results indicate that the STN provides limited correction of car license plate tilt when regressing affine transformations.
 Conversely, when the STN is used to regress perspective transformation parameters, the output images exhibit large areas of black, rendering complete license plate content unrecognizable.
 This phenomenon is primarily attributable to the high degree of interdependence between parameters in the perspective transformation matrix.
 Slight variations in any parameter within the perspective transformation can induce complex and non-linear geometric distortions in the output image, leading to significant stretching or compression of the license plate image, and ultimately resulting in substantial invalid regions in the transformed image.Figure \ref{fig23} shows a comparison of images before and after PTN correction proposed in this paper.